Tremus/ghost_docs/docs.md

 #### Oscilloscope

 Shows audio output in mono.
-This intelligently detects the pitch of the acitve oscillator in order to show what the waveform looks like.
+This intelligently detects the pitch of the active oscillator in order to show what the waveform looks like.

 ## <span id="registration">Registration</span>